 How can we help?
-By providing advanced high efficiency narrow radiating ILS antennas to replace your standard efficiency wide radiating antennas. ore of the airport is opened up for development.
+By providing advanced high efficiency narrow radiating ILS antennas to replace the ordinary efficiency wide radiating antennas so that more of the airport is opened up for development.
 You can then expand your plans to include more aeronautical and non-aeronautical revenue while helping to improve airport efficiency, improve overall airport operational safety. mitigate environmental issues, lower fuel consumption, lower greenhouse gas emissions, reduce flight delays, shorten landing and takeoff times and provide air travelers a more enjoyable experience.

 Watts Antenna Company’s Advanced ILS Antennas also allow you to complete projects in shorter times with lower construction costs because we correctly address the main source of interference.